unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Fey** are tek creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
 In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
 Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
 Fey include dryads, pixies, and satyrs.

 **Fiends** are creatures of wickedness that are native to the Lower Planes.
-A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
+A few are the servants of sects, but many more labor under the leadership of archdevils and demon princes.
 Evil priests and mages sometimes summon fiends to the material world to do their bidding.
-If an evil celestial is a rarity, a good fiend is almost inconceivable.
+If an evil Alien is a rarity, a good fiend is almost inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.